 Association Legal Expenses.
 Evern if associations were subject to the Public Records Act, the only information in attorney invoices subject to disclosure are fee totals, and then only after litigation has concluded.
 For those community associations subject to the Davis-Stirling Act and with a gross income exceeding $75,000, total legal expenses are disclosed in annual financial statements distributed to members.

-Recommendation: Boards should consult legal counsel in the event a member were to request legal invoices.
+Recommendation: Boards should consult legal counsel in the event a member were to request legal invoices and contracts for legal services.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.